Osse/py-interfacelift-downloader/README.md

 * `resolution` can instead  be e.g. `1280x1024` or `1080p`

 Check how the URL changes when you select the options in Interfacelift itself.
+You can also download images found by tags or anything else.
+For example,

+    urlspec = 'tags/1426/scene/city_lights/'

+is valid.

 To specify where to save the images, edit the `directory` string.
 Please leave `expanduser('~')` as it is (unless you now what you're doing) and rather edit the string after the `+` sign.
 Start the string with `/` and choose the folder you want.
-If it doesn't exists, `wget` will create it.
-The variable `rate` controls the download rate wget operates with.
-It is specified as a string to allow postfixes such as K and M.

 To specify how many pictures you want, edit the `range()` function.
 To download the pictures from the _n_ first pages, change it to read `range(1,n+1)`.
 This will download 10 _n_ images.

-The regex pattern matches any string which:

-* Is preceeded by `<a href="/wallpaper/`
-* contains any amount of any characters
-* ends in `.jpg`
-* preceeds `">`

-I think this is enough to filter out only the wanted links.
+The script finds the correct URL to the pictures based on the URL of the preview thumbnail.
 Note that the matched string will include the random part of the URL so that you don't have to specify it manually.
-If this script stops working at some point, this regex is probably what needs to be changed.